ncatlab/nlab-content/pages/5/4/3/1/11345/content.md

 ## References

-The Dirac-Ramond operator ofriginates with the early beginning of [[superstring]] models, when they were still called _[[spinning strings]]_.
+The Dirac-Ramond operator originates with the early beginning of [[superstring]] models, when they were still called _[[spinning strings]]_.
 See there for references.

-The Dirac-Ramond operator gained more attention in pure mathemaitcs when it was found that the [[large volume limit]]  of its [[index]], when properly construed, is a universal [[elliptic genus]], now known as the [[Witten genus]].
+The Dirac-Ramond operator gained more attention in pure mathematics when it was found that the [[large volume limit]]  of its [[index]], when properly construed, is a universal [[elliptic genus]], now known as the [[Witten genus]].
 See there for more references.

-Articles that explicitly consider the Dirac-Ramon operator in this context include
+Articles that explicitly consider the Dirac-Ramond operator in this context include

 * {#AlvarezKillingbackManganoWindey87} [[Orlando Alvarez]], T. P. Killingback, Michelangelo Mangano, and Paul Windey, _The Dirac-Ramond operator in string theory and loop space index theorems_, Nuclear Phys.
 B Proc.
 Suppl., 1A:189&#8211;215, 1987.
 Nonperturbative methods in field theory (Irvine, CA, 1987)., also: Comm.
 Math.
 Phys.
 Volume 111, Number 1 (1987), 1-160 ([Ecudid](http://projecteuclid.org/euclid.cmp/1104159462))